How can I get treatment without pain and anxiety?

 Oral conscious sedation can trigger “anterograde amnesia,” a very common occurrence that can cause you to forget much of your procedure.

-Compared to nitrous oxide sedation, oral conscious sedation has more noticeable and prolonged side effects.
+Compared to nitrous oxide sedation, oral sedation has more noticeable and prolonged side effects.
 You will most likely feel groggy well after your appointment, so do not drive or operate heavy machinery for at least 4-6 hours.
 Be sure to arrange for someone to drive you to and from our office if you choose oral conscious sedation.

 Did you know…

 Around 40% of Americans suffer from dental anxiety.